jakobjpeters/PAndQ.jl/docs/src/tutorials/custom_operators.md

 ERROR: InterfaceError: implement `symbol` for `Operator{:truth}()`
 ```

 If a required method is not implemented, a runtime error will display the function and operator that a method must be implemented for.
 The error says to implement [`symbol`](@ref Interface.symbol).
-This function is used to represent an operator.
+This function is used to print an operator.

 ```@setup 1
 const truth = Operator{:truth}()